Installing the program#

 • Install VeloxChem:

-$ cd libxc-6.0.0
+$ cd VeloxChem

-$ export SKBUILD_CONFIGURE_OPTIONS="-DVLX_LA_VENDOR=MKL -DCMAKE_CXX_COMPILER=mpicxx"
+$ export SKBUILD_CONFIGURE_OPTIONS="-DVLX_LA_VENDOR=OpenBLAS -DCMAKE_CXX_COMPILER=mpicxx"

-$ export CMAKE_PREFIX_PATH=/path/to/your/libxc/:$CMAKE_PREFIX_PATH
+$ export CMAKE_PREFIX_PATH=/path/to/your/libxc:$CMAKE_PREFIX_PATH

-$ python3 -m pip install git+https://gitlab.com/veloxchem/veloxchem
+$ python3 -m pip install --no-build-isolation -v .

 Installing on PowerLinux#